 Mortgages with adjustable rates and interest-only options have been more widely used in recent years.
 Once only used by the financially sophisticated, products with significant payment adjustments have been marketed to low-income borrowers as affordable products.
-The performance of these products among lowerincome borrowers has not been tested in a stressed environment.
+The performance of these products among lowerincome borrowers in the current stressed environment has been problematic.